javicacheiro/openstack-training/core/storage/labs/installing_rocky_9.1_from_iso.md

 In our case this change is automatically done by cloud-init.

 ## Upload the final volume as an image
-The last step is just to upload the volume as an image.
+The last step is to upload the volume as an image so we can use it as the source to boot multiple instances.

-First we will go to `Volumes > Volumes`.
-There we will select the system volume of our instance `<username>-temp-server` and we will use "Edit Volume" to rename it to something we will be able to identify later, eg.: `<username>-rocky-installation-customized`

-Now we can delete the instance (the volume will be kept).

-Then we will go to `Volumes > Volumes` we locate the volume and in the options menu we select "Upload to Image":
+We will go to `Volumes > Volumes` we locate the volume and in the options menu we select "Upload to Image":
 - Image Name: `<username>-rocky-9-custom`
 - Disk Format: Raw

 ## Testing
-We can now start a new instance using as source our new image.
+We can now start a new instance using our new image as source.

 ## Clean up
 When done we can clean up: